 A: It is an individual that goes bankrupt, not a family.
-If your spouse has not co-signed your debts, he/she will not be affected by your personal bankruptcy - except in determining family income and the calculation of surplus income.
-We generally recommend that both spouses/partners come to BDO to discuss their options together, and to explore ways that they can work together to solve their financial difficulties.
+If your spouse has not co-signed your debts, he/she will not be affected by your personal bankruptcy; except in determining family income and the calculation of surplus income.
+We generally recommend that both spouses/partners come to BDO to discuss the options and explore ways that the couple can work together to solve their financial difficulties.

 A: No, you will not lose everything if you go bankrupt.
 In each province, there are assets that are protected by an exemption from seizure.

-Q: My brother co-signed on a loan; what happens if I go bankrupt?
+Q: Someone co-signed on a loan; what happens if I go bankrupt?

-A: If you had someone who guaranteed or co-signed a loan on your behalf (e.g. a spouse, partner or relative), he/she will be responsible for paying the liabilities incurred jointly with you.
+A: If someone guaranteed or co-signed a loan on your behalf (e.g. a spouse, partner or relative), he/she will be responsible for paying the liabilities incurred jointly with you.

 A: Most likely, if you have serious financial problems and are considering filing for bankruptcy, your credit rating has already been impacted.
 Bankruptcy can actually help to clear up your credit rating over time.

 Q: How much does it cost to file bankruptcy?

 A: The cost of filing for bankruptcy varies from person to person, based on your personal financial situation.
 During your initial free consultation, a Trustee in Bankruptcy can outline the costs of filing for bankruptcy.
 A reputable Trustee will discuss your situation with you and outline the cost of filing for bankruptcy before charging you any money.
 You do not have to make a commitment until you feel comfortable.

 Q: I have outstanding student loan debt.
 Can I go bankrupt?